XDM-ZSBW/cloud-yourl/wiki/WIKI_UPDATE_SYSTEM.md

-# Wiki Update System - Comprehensive Documentation Synchronization
+# Wiki Update System - Comprehensive Documentation Synchronization (Future Feature)

 ## 🎯 Overview

-This document describes the comprehensive wiki update system that ensures both the GitHub wiki and README.md are always kept current with the latest project information.
+This document describes the comprehensive wiki update system that is planned to ensure both the GitHub wiki and README.md are always kept current with the latest project information. **This system is currently in development and not yet active.**

 ## 📋 System Components